firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 2. **Match lever logic.** Magura’s MT5e ships in normally-closed (2700985) and normally-open (2700984) variants, and the Spintend ADC board can flip between switch and hall sensing with onboard toggles plus 5 V/3.3 V selection.
   - confirm the lever SKU before crimping harnesses.[^25]
 3. **Spin-Y & other multi-button throttles:** Version 1 units need custom JST‑1.0 leads into ADC2/COMM2; version 2 ships with a four-conductor harness that lands cleanly on the adapter board.[^2]
+- Dualtron riders debugging Spin-Y2 throttles found ESC A’s ADC1 dormant—moving the plug to ESC B’s ADC1 and feeding it 5 V finally registered the signal.[^spin_y2_adc1]
 3. **QS-S4 throttles wire like any hall lever.** Land 3.3 V, signal, and ground on the ADC harness, then recalibrate SOC maths.
   - controllers still read pack voltage while dashboards may show 13 % after a cold-weather BMS cut near freezing.[^20]
 - 🇪🇸✨عمر still ranks the Spin-Y2 as the premium hall-with-regen option on Xiaomi-class builds, while Haku points budget riders to a $3 AliExpress thumb throttle that has survived months on a Peak G30.
   - use the high-end pod when you want dual-action mapping and keep the cheap spare for commuter spares.[^21]
+- When fitting Spin-Y throttles to Makerbase 75100s, meter the signal line before landing it on ADC—anything over ≈3.8 V risks killing the STM32 MCU, so power the harness from the controller’s 5 V rail while you test.[^spin_y_signal_check]
+- 1Zuna’s Xiaomi dash Lisp still needs a 1 k–1.2 kΩ pull-down on the button harness to stop ghost presses; builders now solder the resistor inline so the dash works with both G30 and Makerbase controllers.[^dash_pulldown]
 3. **Spintend adapter v3 harness:** Modern boards arrive with keyed plugs—no more screw terminals—so match the supplied loom instead of hand-crimping tiny JST shells.[^3]
 4. **Flip the ADC app mode first:** When the throttle shows activity but VESC Tool still ignores input, switch the App to “ADC” and confirm the adapter’s 5 V/3.3 V toggle matches your hall sensors before tearing the harness apart.[^8]
 4. **Blinker/lighting channels:** The adapter already drives LED strips for turn indicators; repurpose the outputs for custom amber lighting and move heavier lamps to an external buck to stay within the ≈3 A rail.[^spintend_led]